 (And I should say that you can get some seriously different figures by going to different sources.
 The United Nations Office on Drugs and Crime, for example, gives a 2015 figure of nearly 109 for El Salvador, ranking the country world homicide leader.
 My figure of 41, from the List25 website, is towards the low end of estimates I found.)

 Every one of those estimates, though, has El Salvador in the top five nations by homicide rate.

 If you were to implement a rational immigration policy, with well-informed analysts sitting around a table deciding which nations we should be really careful about taking immigrants from, there'd be a row of big bold asterisks next to El Salvador.

 There are some counter-arguments you can make here.
 First off, while looking up those city homicide stats, I checked the figure for Suffolk County.
 It's 0.9.
 That's high—higher than the rate for Germany or Italy, and three times the rate for Hong Kong or Japan.

-most of the Salvadorans are non-homicidal.
+Of course most of the Salvadorans are non-homicidal.
 So are most Salvadorans back in El Salvador.
 So are most people anywhere.
 If you import a great mass of people from one place, though, you'll get a slice of that place's culture.
-Salvadoran culture
+Salvadoran culture is homicidal.

 The gang then chased Juliana's mother around El Salvador until the mother escaped, ending up an illegal immigrant on Long Island.
 Juliana was left behind.
 She got kidnapped, raped, and beaten — so she says — until eventually she headed north.
 She ended up on Long Island with her Mom, both illegal.
 At school — at school on Long Island — she was pestered by MS-13 gang members.
 Blitzer writes: "Juliana's mother called the school to complain, but she was undocumented and didn't press the issue."